 - The fallout of trade wars, e.g., United States and China: Concern over alleged unfair economic policies and commercial practices led the Trump administration to impose punitive tariffs on China as well as restrict China’s access to high-tech U.S. products and foreign investments involving security concerns.
 The Biden administration has doubled down on these policies by strengthening anti-China alliances and implementing additional sanctions.
 To President Biden, the U.S.-China conflict is “a battle between the utility of democracies in the twenty-first century and autocracies.”
 These geopolitical tensions are driving companies to rethink how they do business with and in China.

-Yes, globalisation has taken some hits.
-But an enduring assumption underlying globalisation is that economic dependencies lead countries and regions to resolve border, territorial, trade, security and other disputes peacefully.
+Yes, globalization has taken some hits.
+But an enduring assumption underlying globalization is that economic dependencies lead countries and regions to resolve border, territorial, trade, security and other disputes peacefully.
 Now that assumption has been rocked.

-Russia’s invasion of Ukraine is a huge blow to globalisation
+Russia’s invasion of Ukraine is a huge blow to globalization

 Putin’s prosecution of the war and threats of nuclear and cyber reprisals as his army remains stalemated has set Russia back for decades.
 Hundreds of companies have withdrawn completely from Russia or have suspended their operations there.
 A few have scaled back operations while others have postponed future planned investment, development and marketing activities while continuing to operate.
 Still others continue business as usual with no apparent exit or cessation plans.
 Those companies continuing to operate in Russia are under pressure to stop doing so.
 Bottom line, the choice of doing business with or in Russia has become a reputation play on the world stage.

-More broadly, the totality of the developments constraining the forces of globalisation eventually begins to weigh on fundamental assumptions underlying how businesses view the world.
+More broadly, the totality of the developments constraining the forces of globalization eventually begins to weigh on fundamental assumptions underlying how businesses view the world.
 For example:

 - As disruptive events that reverberate globally seem to occur with greater regularity, manufacturers are faced with strengthening their supply chain resiliency, including diversifying their portfolio of suppliers, production locations and distribution channels.
 Near-shoring and reshoring options are on the table.